Neville-Loh/panorama-genarator/README.md

 ## Comparison with SIFT feature detector.
-As our third extension, we utilised the VLFeat open source library to more easily implement a SIFT feature detector.
+We utilised the VLFeat open source library to more easily implement a SIFT feature detector.
 This implementation was used to perform the same tests as our two NCC implementations and HOG implementation, for a comparison of different feature detectors across a common image set.
 ![The iltered output of our normalized cross correlation descriptor matching, lines are parrallel as would be intuitively expected